 Why do I blog?
 Do I have stuff to share?

-At one point I decided I needed to move all of this written stuff to electronic format to make it easy to get this stuff to share organized.
+At one point I decided I needed to move all of this written stuff to electronic format.
 While I considered just scanning the journals, ultimately I thought I may be able to better re-purpose materials if it was in text format.
-So I diligently started to type up the journals using various different blogging sites to host the initial couple.
+So I diligently started to type up the journals.
 When I finally accepted how good voice recognition had become, it made capturing the final set of journals even easier.
 The big benefit of moving to electronic journals was that now I could embed a subset of my pictures to help tell the stories.

 We find ourselves going back to look at our journals to refresh our memories of great trips we have taken, in much the same way that we have our travel pics streaming to our Apple TV.
 It keeps our appetite whetted for yet the next adventure.